ccrma/chugins/DbVST3/readme.md

 > Confusingly the word module is used in two ways in VST3
 > land.
 One represents any dynamically loaded plugin
 > constituent (including the `Plugin` object).
 The other
-> use is maps onto ours: one of N effects found within
+> use maps onto ours: one of N effects found within
-> a plugin and indentified by its index in that file.
+> a plugin.
+We currently indentify a module by its index
+> in that file.

 main/chugin
     has-a singleton app